jamycheung/ISSAFE/README.md

 Our proposed DADA-seg dataset is a subset from [DADA-2000](https://github.com/JWFangit/LOTVS-DADA).
 Our annotations have the same labeling rule as Cityscapes.

-The DADA-seg dataset is now available in [Google Drive]().
+The DADA-seg dataset is now available in [Google Drive](https://drive.google.com/file/d/15KWOvZMZRlvBx9oNIWCUeTfncr1AM-9g/view?usp=sharing).

 The event generation can be found in [EventGAN](https://github.com/alexzzhu/EventGAN).
 The anchor and its previous frames are needed for event generation.
 The generated event volume is saved as `.npy` format for this work.

-A structure of dataset is following:
+A structure of dataset should be:

  ```
 dataset